scoopex/mysql_extend/README.md

 "MySQL-Monitoring-Proxy-Tool" for Zabbix

-This tool can be utilized to gather behavioral measurement data of MySQL servers in a efficient way.
+This tool can be utilized to gather behavioral measurement data or configuration data of MySQL servers in a efficient way.
-For example it is used as an external check for the zabbix monitoring system.
+It can be used as an external check for the zabbix monitoring system.
 The benefit for using this tool is a very low overhead for gathering the measurements.

 MySQL Measurements and Configuration details: